 A theme is a template for your site — it creates the basic layout, which you can then customize to add a personal touch.
 You can switch themes any time, and as many times as you like, to find a theme that’s right for you.
-Note that if you’d like to upload third-party themes and plugins, you’ll need to be on the Business Plan.
+Note that if you’d like to upload third-party themes and plugins, you’ll need to be on the Business Plan or eCommerce plan.

-There are hundreds of themes to choose from on WordPress.com, from super-sleek and minimal to fun and festive.
+There are many themes to choose from on WordPress.com, from super-sleek and minimal to fun and festive.
 You can quickly browse themes right in your dashboard: just hover over My Sites in the top-left corner of your screen, and select Themes.

-Use the search box to look up a specific feature or theme name, or just toggle between free, premium, or all themes.
+The Recommended themes include themes that are built using the Block Editor first.
+Use the search box that will show if you scroll down to the ‘Advanced Themes’ section to look up a specific feature or theme name, or just toggle between free, premium, or all themes.

-If you’d like the see how the theme looks with your posts and pages, hover over the three gray dots on the bottom, right-hand corner of the thumbnail and select Try & Customize.
+If you’d like the see how the ‘Advanced Themes’ looks with your posts and pages, hover over the three gray dots on the bottom, right-hand corner of the thumbnail and select Try & Customize.

 Don’t worry: you’re the only one who sees this!
 Your blog and theme remain as-is for the public while you’re previewing.
 If you decide you want to use this new theme, click the Activate & Publish button at the top of the customizing tools:

 If you don’t want to activate the theme, click the X and you’ll return to the grid of theme thumbnails.